 You can genuinely repair this phone yourself with modular components you simply unscrew and replace.
 If the battery is worn out, swap it out for a new one in less than 10 seconds.
 The Fairphone 3 is arguably the most sustainable phone you can buy, and that’s without even looking at the firm’s efforts to source all materials and manufacture the phone in as ethical manner as possible.

-Interesting post on different ways of documenting software architecture from UML through C4 to written descriptions, something called C4 through to application maps which resemble event storming approaches:
+Interesting post on different ways of documenting software architecture from UML andd written descriptions to a modern approach called C4 through to application maps which resemble event storming approaches:

 Books “that every engineering leader should read” include two Silicon Valley favourites, The Manager’s Path and Radical Candour.